-The practice answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-They were in the process of updating their website and information leaflet to reflect this information.
+The practice website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.